signed/applications/salt/README.md

       - git

 There can be other fileserver backends configured besides `git` like `roots` what is the default.
+`salt-call` will clone the repositories into a subdirectory of `/var/cache/salt/minion/gitfs/` and keep track of the checkout hash at `/var/cache/salt/minion/gitfs/remote_map.txt`.

 ## grains ##
 As far as I understand those are basic facts gathered from the system